You're NOT logged in. LOGIN Events Centre

 At present the group considers itself an interest group more than a working group, i.e. it is our hope that the group can play as a network within the ENBIS network!

 It is expected, that measurement uncertainty will play in increasing role at future ENBIS conferences.
-Meanwhile, we hope to be able to benefit from mutually contacting each other with exchanging relevant references, suggesting presentations for next ENBIS conference etc.
+Meanwhile, we hope to be able to benefit from mutually contacting each other with exchanging relevant references, suggesting presentations for next ENBIS conferences, collaborating with Mathmet on topics of common interest, etc.